erezt2/blank/README.md

+looking back on the code i feel betrayed by my past self. anyways i was like 16 when i did this so dont be harsh <3

 # Blank

 this is a very simple and crude game that can be also used as a game engine, though the user interface for making content is not intuitive.